CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ![](img/figures/bvhruntime.png)

-As can be seen from the chart above, the runtime of the linear triangle intersection search is indeed O(n^2).
+As can be seen from the chart above, the runtime of the linear triangle intersection search is indeed O(n) (remember logarithmic axes).
 And, the runtime with the BVH appears to be logarithmic.
 Note that there was some variance in the objects used, and mesh topology, and scale in the scene definitely play a role in making the runtime vary per object tested.
 For anything past 1000 triangles, the linear search was less than 1 frame a second, and became untennable to actually test the runtime for.